penumbra-zone/UIPs/uips/uip-4.md

 #### Backwards Compatibility

 The `EffectHash` computation is unchanged if the new `encrypted_backref` field is not populated.
+The `EffectHash` computation is a domain-separated hash of the Protobuf encoding of the `Spend` message.
+Protobuf encoding rules skip encoding default values.
+The new `encrypted_backref` field is a `bytes` field with a default value of an empty array, thus if it is not populated, it will be skipped, ensuring backwards compatibility.

-This is the behavior provided by making the field `optional` in the `SpendBody` protocol message.
-However, if the `encrypted_backref` field is populated, then it is included in the `EffectHash` computation per the existing `proto_encode` method as described above.
+For spends that populate a 64-byte `encrypted_backref` field, the field will be included in the `EffectHash` per the existing `proto_encode` method as described above.

 ### Transaction Perspectives and Views